Knowle and Dorridge rail crash

-The Knowle and Dorridge rail crash was a fatal rail crash that occurred at Dorridge railway station in the West Midlands, England, on 15 August 1963.
+The Knowle and Dorridge rail crash was a fatal rail crash that occurred at Dorridge railway station in Warwickshire, England, on 15 August 1963.
 Three people died in the crash after a signalman's error routed a small freight train into the path of an express passenger train which slowed but could not stop before colliding with it.

+The incident

 The express was a Birmingham Pullman service travelling from Birmingham Snow Hill to London Paddington, having departed at 1pm.
 The freight train movement in Dorridge station (formerly called Knowle and Dorridge) was a routine shunting manoeuvre, one that often occurred both before or after the express train had passed through the station.
+The express train was normally formed by a Blue Pullman multiple unit, an experimental type of new luxury train built for pullman services, but this regular train had to be taken out of service and replaced by the stand-by diesel hydraulic.

-The Pullman was 9 coaches long, and was hauled by an 11-month-old diesel hydraulic Class 52 "Western" locomotive, No. 1040 Western Queen.
-The freight train was formed (from the London end) of a 20 LT hopper wagon, a pannier tank steam locomotive, a 20 LT brake van, an empty bogie flatcar, and a bogie flatcar loaded with Land Rover vehicles.
+The Pullman was 9 coaches long, and was hauled by an 11-month-old diesel hydraulic Class 52 "Western" locomotive, D1040 Western Queen.
+The freight train was formed (from the London end) of a 20 LT hopper wagon, a Class 5101 no. 4111, a 20 LT brake van, an empty bogie flatcar, and a bogie flatcar loaded with Land Rover vehicles.

 The crash occurred in fine dry weather, at around 1.10 pm.
 The express was travelling at its usual speed of around 80 mph approaching the station when the driver noticed the Knowle and Dorridge distant signal at caution.
 He applied the brakes but was only able to reduce speed to 20 mph, before colliding with the freight train which was stationary on the same line, having stopped when the signalman showed the driver a red flag.
 The distant signal was only 902 yds from Knowle's up main home signal, insufficient distance for the express to stop from 80 mph.
 The locomotive struck the loaded flat car crushing the cab, but without derailing.
 Two freight cars were derailed, with the rest pushed 64 yds down the track.

 All four men on the freight train, the driver, fireman, shunter and guard, managed to jump clear before the collision.
 The driver, co-driver and second man on the express locomotive all died.
+One of the drivers killed in the accident was Ernie Morris, one of the first drivers to be certified on the Blue Pullman sets, and who had featured in the 1962 British Transport Film "Lets Go To Birmingham", a driver's eye view of the Blue Pullman sets on a run from London Paddington to Birmingham Snow Hill.
+Two drivers were required on this working and the other driver killed was Sid Bench.
+The second man, also killed, was David Corkery who was only on the train to cover for the rostered man who had gone sick.